Tao Yuanming: Sources

 There are various sources with information about Tao Yuanming.
-As he lived in the Jin dynasty, he is chronicled in the Book of Jin.
-Since he lived into Liu Song times, he is also chronicled in the Book of Song.
-Tao Yuanming has another biography in the History of the South.
-There is also some information to be found in his preserved works, which were first systematically collected by Xiao Tong, a Liang dynasty prince (princely title Zhaoming), who also included a biography in his book Wen Xuan.
+Among the Twenty-Four Histories, his first biography was recorded in the Book of Song (vol 93; compiled late 5th century) by Shen Yue.
+Tao Yuanming also had biographies in the Book of Jin (vol.94) and History of the Southern Dynasties (vol.75); both works were compiled during the Tang dynasty.
+There is also some information to be found in his preserved works, which were first systematically collected by Xiao Tong, a Liang dynasty prince (posthumously known as Crown Prince Zhaoming), who also included a biography in his book Wen Xuan.

 Works and legacy

 Approximately 130 of his works survive, consisting mostly of poems or essays which depict an idyllic pastoral life of farming and drinking.